kyverno/kyverno/README.md

 <a href="https://kyverno.io" rel="kyverno.io">![logo](documentation/images/Kyverno_Horizontal.png)</a>

 <p class="callout info" style="font-size: 2000%;">
 Kyverno is a policy engine designed for Kubernetes.
 It can validate, mutate, and generate configurations using admission controls and background scans.
 Kyverno policies are Kubernetes resources and do not require learning a new language.
-Kyverno is designed to work nicely with tools you already use like `kubectl`, `kustomize`, and `Git`.
+Kyverno is designed to work nicely with tools you already use like kubectl, kustomize, and Git.
 </p>

 ## Documentation